pforret/blog.splashing/_topic/city/sanfrancisco.md

 ---
 # San Francisco

-San Francisco   is a cultural, commercial, and financial center in the U.S. state of California.
-Located in Northern California, San Francisco is the 17th most populous city proper in the United States, and the fourth most populous in California, with 873,965 residents as of 2020.
-It covers an area of about 46.9 square miles, mostly at the north end of the San Francisco Peninsula in the San Francisco Bay Area, making it the second most densely populated large U.S. city, and the fifth most densely populated U.S. county, behind only four of the five New York City boroughs.
+San Francisco, officially the City and County of San Francisco, is the commercial, financial, and  cultural center of Northern California in the United States.
+The city proper is the fourth most populous in California and 17th most populous in the United  States, with 815,201 residents as of 2021.
+It covers a land area of 46.9 square miles, at the end of the San Francisco Peninsula, making it  the second most densely populated large U.S. city after New York City, and the fifth most densely populated U.S. county, behind only four of the five New York City boroughs.

 ## Unsplash photos